naver-site-verification: naver47238a1b6bfbb19a2fd4b619734fa9a6.html

 Results obtained with the program SOLV234

-The results are given in the a+bi mode.
-To compare the RMS values for Ia en Ib with Multisim we change the mode of the Ti in re^(θi), amplitude with angle in rad e-notation.
-The results of x and y are stored in the calculator in memory x and y.
-So if we recall x and y than x and y are shown in re^(θi) mode.
+Be aware that the results are given in the a+bi mode.
+To compare the RMS values for Ia en Ib with Multisim results, we change the mode of the Ti in re^(θi), amplitude with angle θ (rad e-notation).
+The calculator stores the results of X and Y in memory location X and Y. Therefore, if you recall X and Y they will be displayed in re^(θi) mode.
+Based on this comparison, we can conclude that the results from the TI-84 agree very well with those obtained from Multisim.

 Copyright © All rights reserved